- Patient Preparation

 - Unacceptable Conditions

-- Specimens must be analyzed within 72 hours of collection in EDTA or within 48 hours of collection in heparin.
+- Specimens must be analyzed within stability times provided.
 Some medications may affect immunophenotyping results and should be listed on the patient test request form.

-- Ambient: 72 hours in EDTA, 48 hours in heparin; Refrigerated: Unacceptable; Frozen: Unacceptable
+- EDTA: Ambient: 72 hours; Refrigerated: Unacceptable; Frozen: Unacceptable

 Reports include age appropriate reference intervals and interpretation.